Expert Advice On Improving Your Home

 Examine Warranties

 Top gutter guard companies often offer 20-year or lifetime warranties that protect against rust, leaks, clogs, and other issues.
-When selecting a company, carefully examine the warranty details for both materials and workmanship guarantees.
+When choosing a company, read through the warranty details for both materials and workmanship guarantees.
 Warranties give you the most effective protection for your gutter investment.

 Check Reviews and Referrals

-Be sure to check online reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and other review sites to see customer feedback.
+Be sure to check online reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and other review sites to find customer feedback.
 Ask neighbors to suggest companies that provide quality local gutter guard installation.
-When researching, look for providers with plenty of satisfied customers rather than just a single recommendation.
+When researching, look for providers with plenty of satisfied customers rather than only one or two sporadic reviews.

 Types of Gutter Guards

-• Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
-These types of guards are extremely effective.
+• Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris into your gutters than mesh.
+They are extremely effective.
 On average, you can expect to pay $5.30 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.